US Work Visa for Dentists | VisaNation

 EB-3 Green Card

 The EB-3, like the EB-2 category, is for those who are professional and skilled workers.
-The EB-3 requires at least a U.S. baccalaureate degree or (foreign equivalent) and dentists full under the classification of professional.
+The EB-3 requires at least a U.S. baccalaureate degree or (foreign equivalent) and a job offer with labor certification.
+In most instances, an EB-2 or NIW is more ideal due to longer wait times and fewer benefits with EB-3.

 How VisaNation Law Group Immigration Attorneys Can Help